codingMustache/codingMustache/README.md

 ## Joke of the Day

-Cosmetic surgery used to be such a taboo subject.
-Now you can talk about Botox and nobody raises an eyebrow.
+What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.

 ## Daily Trivia

-In HTML, which non-standard tag used to be be used to make elements scroll across the viewport?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. &lt;scroll&gt;&lt;/scroll&gt;
+ 1. Session
- 2. &lt;move&gt;&lt;/move&gt;
+ 2. Data link
- 3. &lt;marquee&gt;&lt;/marquee&gt;
+ 3. Network
- 4. &lt;slide&gt;&lt;/slide&gt;
+ 4. Transport

 <details>
   <summary>Answer</summary>
-  &lt;marquee&gt;&lt;/marquee&gt;
+  Transport
 </details>